parentingteensandtweens.com

 Research shows that girls who have at least an hour or two each day (not including sleep) without devices do better emotionally than girls who are constantly connected.
 For starters, make it a family rule that no one, including parents, uses phones at the dinner table.

-Even better, also make sure your daughter gets time away from devices every day, preferably outside.
+Even better, ensure your daughter gets time away from devices every day, preferably outside.
 Encourage her to go for a walk or a run, or meditate, or do a creative project—anything she enjoys that gives her time to just be, to step away from comparisons, to tune into her own thoughts and feelings.
 Hands-on, analog experience in the real world is the most valuable antidote to the body-shaming distortions of digital life.

 This post was contributed by Jill Whitney, LMFT.
 She is the mom of two twenty-somethings and a licensed marriage and family therapist in Connecticut.
 In addition to her clinical work, she conducts workshops on talking about sexuality, writes at KeepTheTalkGoing.com, and has been quoted in dozens of articles on relationships and sexuality.
 She’s passionate about improving communication about sexuality, especially between parents and kids.